JasleenKaurSethi/MSc_Thesis_ToshibaResearch/README.md

 # MSc Major Project: Coverage Digital Twin for Multi-Floor Indoor Environments (In collaboration with Toshiba Europe Ltd.)

 **_Please note: The code for this project cannot be shared due to confidentiality agreements.
-Refer to the poster for a brief on the project._**
+Please refer to the poster for a brief on the project._**

 ## Project Overview
 The project at Toshiba focuses on developing a **coverage digital twin** to predict the **path loss** and **received signal strength** in a multi-floor indoor environment using a fully connected deep learning neural network.
 The model integrates real-time measured data with data simulated using ray-tracing techniques and empirical models.